Year 2 2023 - 2024

 Miss Roberts 2DR

-I am passionate about teaching all subjects but I particularly enjoy physical education and mathematics.
-I believe that physical activity should be at the heart of all learning to support our personal and academic development.
-I also enjoy the opportunities within both PE and maths to problem solve and work together.
+I am passionate about teaching all subjects but I particularly enjoy physical education.
+I believe that physical activity should be at the heart of all learning in order to promote our personal and academic development.

 Mr Barnes 2PB